JFNA Announces New Grants to Offer Critical Support for Holocaust Survivors and Additional Funding for Innovative Service Models

 Person-Centered, Trauma-Informed training for staff will begin at JFS this summer.
 Trauma informed care is a person-centered response focused on improving an individual’s all around wellness.
 The response realizes the widespread impact of trauma on victims and understands potential paths for healing; recognizes the signs and symptoms of trauma; and responds by integrating knowledge about trauma into care.
 For example, JFS care managers may work with a Holocaust survivor client who is losing weight.
 Using knowledge of their trauma, the care manager may look for signs of hoarding food, a behavior that may have kept them or a loved one alive long ago.

-JFS program leader Rena Federova is currently working with local Russian-speaking Holocaust survivors to form a committee to identify the types of aid to be provided by the grant program.
+JFS program leader Rena Federova is currently working with local Russian-speaking Holocaust survivors to form a committee to identify the types of aid to be provided by the new Vital Elders grant program.